Ev-Kirche-im-Rheinland/guideline-http_security_header/README.md

 Version: 0.1

+### introduction
+- in modern browsers, various protective functions can be activated by setting http response headers, thereby increasing the security level of a web application.
+- The following describes the corresponding specifications and recommendations

+### scope
+- public accessible web applications of the Evangelical Church in the Rhineland (EKiR)

 ### our goals
 - organization-wide implementation of http security headers on servers
 - limitation to the most important points and comprehensible instructions for action